 I do have credit cards, but I pay my balances completely off every month.
 The thought of credit card debt scares me honestly.
 I do love the rewards I get from them, and that is the main reason why I have them.

 My father passed away in 2008, after around a 6 month battle with brain and lung cancer.
 I was definitely a daddy's girl and it still hurts to this day.
 If anyone has anything they'd like to share with me regarding a family member/loss, my ears are open.
 Just contact me please, and don't be afraid, many others have already shared their stories with me.

 We bought our first house in 2009 (while still in college, read more about how I bought a house at the age of 20).
-I live with my significant other (together for 7 years) and our two fur-babies.
-I hope that sometime soon I will be able to travel all over the world, but first I need to start saving money.
-We constantly think about retiring young and traveling, but we need to win the lottery (hey we can all dream right?)
+I live with my husband (together for over 9 years, and living together for over 8 years) and our two fur-children.
+But, we sold that house in 2015 so that we could travel full-time.
+Life is great!

 I really enjoy reading finance and life articles/blogs and I also enjoying reading the comments and discussions that other people have.
 I hope to use this blog to educate and inform others and myself about finance, frugality, saving and the like.